LarsDenBakker/lit-html-examples/README.md

 # Who is this for?
 This repository is intended as a starting point for all people who want to write web components with LitElement.
 Some special sections are added for people migrating from PolymerElement.

+# How to use the examples
+You can view the code of the examples by browsing through the src folder on github.
+The examples are divided into categories of complexity, and are ordered.
+Concepts are introduced one by one, so that you only see one new concept per example.

+All the examples are working code, so you can clone the repository and run `npm install` + `npm start`.

 # Frequently asked questions
 People starting with LitElement, especially those coming from PolymerElement, often have these questions:
 * How to set default properties: